Hourly to Salary Calculator

 Does this calculator account for taxes or deductions?

-No — all outputs are gross figures before tax, Social Security, Medicare, pension contributions, or other deductions.
-Net take-home pay is typically 20–30% lower for most US earners.
-For an accurate net pay estimate, use a dedicated paycheck calculator that factors in your filing status, allowances, and state.
+No — all outputs are gross figures before income tax, National Insurance, pension contributions, or other deductions.
+In the UK, net take-home pay is typically 20–30% lower than gross for most earners.
+For an accurate net pay estimate after PAYE deductions, use HMRC's online tax calculator or a dedicated payslip calculator.

 Is the hourly to salary calculator free?